Economic policy reforms comprises policies directed to achieve improvement in economic efficiency of the country through liberalization.

 Types of Economic Policy Reforms:

-1. Internal Economic Policy Reforms
+1. Internal Policy Reforms

 Internal reforms focus on improving the domestic economy, strengthening institutions, and increasing the efficiency of government policies.
 Key areas include: